1992 Republican Party presidential primaries: Primary race overview

-Although he briefly weighed forgoing a second term, President George H. W. Bush ultimately sought re-election and entered the 1992 Republican primaries as the incumbent frontrunner.

-Bush was challenged for the Republican nomination by Pat Buchanan, a conservative author, commentator, and aides of Presidents Nixon, and Reagan.
+President George H. W. Bush was challenged for the Republican nomination by Pat Buchanan, a conservative author and commentator.
 During early counting in the New Hampshire primary, it appeared that the president might actually lose.
 However, Buchanan faded by the end of the evening, and Bush won the rest of the primaries.
-Bush's margins in many of the primaries were not as large as expected, and helped led to the rise of Ross Perot as an independent candidate.
+Bush's margins in many of the primaries were not as large as expected, and led to the rise of Ross Perot as an independent candidate.

 Republican Louisiana State Representative and former Ku Klux Klan leader David Duke also ran in a number of primaries, but he did not receive any delegates.
 Former Governor Harold Stassen of Minnesota also made a quixotic bid for support in the Minnesota primary, winning enough votes to entitle him to one delegate, but was later denied his single vote by machinations at the Minnesota Republican Party's 1992 state convention.